-This week’s Sunday Stills challenge theme is ‘Favorite Place.’
-See more offerings here.
+This week’s Sunday Stills challenge theme is ‘The Great Outdoors.’
+See more responses here.

 Recently, I took a hike along the South Kohala Coast, starting out at ʻAnaehoʻomalu Bay in Waikoloa Resort, and heading south to Keawaiki Beach, before returning the same way.
 This is a hike I’ve done before, but not for some time.

 ʻAnaehoʻomalu Bay is often referred to as A Bay because it’s a tad easier to pronounce.
 It’s one of the more popular beaches on the island, but head south, around the corner from the main beach area, and the golden sands are largely deserted.
 Well, except for the odd green sea turtle taking a nap.